 How To Hire Developers for a Startup: Interview with DrasticFun CEO

-CEO of mobile game development company DrasticFun come to visit his newly hired Unity development team in our office.
+CEO of mobile game development company DrasticFun come to visit his Unity development team in our office.
 They had a two – days hackathon devoted to working together on a brand new game, improving communication and team spirit.
 We decided to ask Roee about Israeli startups, development market and why he decided to hire developers for startup in Ukraine.